From lightweight liners to insulated options, we found the best winter gloves for every budget, temperature, and snow-covered sport.

 Buyer’s Guide: How to Choose Winter Gloves

 “Winter gloves” is a massive category that encompasses many different types and styles.
-The recommendations that we have included on this list represent a broad spectrum of options, and it can be tricky to identify the best pair for you.
+The recommendations that we’ve included on this list represent a broad spectrum of options, and it can be tricky to identify the best pair for you.
 While some winter gloves are versatile enough for all sorts of applications, others are specifically designed for a singular purpose.

 When choosing a pair of winter gloves, there are many important factors to consider.
 In this handy how-to-choose guide, we break down each of these factors to help you streamline — and hopefully enjoy — the selection process.